kimberlyleo/class-problems/activity.md

 STATUS REPORT
 ======

-I have been working on projects with NDA's so have not been contributing much to my GH in the past three months
+I have been working as a Software Engineering Intern on projects with NDA's so have not been contributing to my GH in the past three months

-I do however, have some new personal projects in the mix that I will be publishing soon.
+#I do however, have some new personal projects in the mix that I will be publishing soon.

 😁